PEARLS of wisdom about the “Queen of Gems”

 A “best practice” for wearing pearl jewelry is they are the last thing on and the first thing off.

 Be aware that ultrasonic cleaners can shatter pearls.
-Chemicals (including chlorine, household cleaners, and fragrance) can dull the luster of pearls.
+Chemicals (including chlorine, household cleaners, and fragrances) can dull the luster of pearls.

 A simple cleaning solution is warm water with a soft cloth.